snapcore/optee-uc-fde/README.md

 There 3 scenarios for host binary to be executed in.

-## As kernel snap hook during system install: executable `fde-setup`
+## During system install: executable `fde-setup`
+This hook can be executed either as kernel snap hook in snap environment or as hook within initramfs runtime.
-Operation to be performed is requested from`snapctl` with parameter `fde-setup-request`.
+When running as kernel snap hook, operation to be performed is requested from`snapctl` with parameter `fde-setup-request`.
 Returned request is json formatted string.
 Result of the operation is passed back to `snapctl` as json formatted sting with parameter `fde-setup-result`.
+When running within initramfs runtime.
+Operation to be performed is passed as json formated string on stdin.
+Result of the operation is returned as json formatted string on stdout.
 * supported operations:
   * initial-setup: encrypt passed key, generate handle is supported.
     * request: `{"op": "initial-setup","key": "base64-encoded-bytes",